mistermicheels/learning-notes/mindset/Fail-fast.md

 -   Split big problems into small steps that allow you to verify that you're on the right track after each step
 -   Tackle risky or uncertain parts as early as possible
 -   Be proactive about asking for feedback
+    -   This can be as simple as announcing something you're about to do, which gives people a chance to stop you or suggest an alternative approach (this is usually also faster than asking and waiting for explicit permission)
+        -   "Do whatever you want, but do it loudly" (from [Three Growth Strategies for Individual Contributors](https://hackernoon.com/three-growth-strategies-for-individual-contributors-kv4q3zgt))
+-   Make sure that you know how to check if a task is "done" and if it solved the problem you wanted to solve

 ## Architecture, design and code